allan5050/aircraft-defect-viewer/README.md

 # How the solution could scale in a production system:

 ## Frontend rendering strategies
-- **Pagination:** Efficiently loads and renders data by default.
+- **True Pagination:** Each page request loads ONLY 50 records from the database (not all records), providing genuine scalability to millions of records with consistent performance.
-- **Virtual Scrolling:** Uses React Window for smooth performance with 100k+ records, rendering only visible rows.
-Users can toggle between pagination and virtual scrolling.
+- **Virtual Scrolling + Infinite Loading:** Uses React Window to render only ~15 visible rows at any time.
+Records are loaded incrementally (50 at a time) as you scroll, accumulating in memory but never overwhelming the DOM.
+This enables smooth 60fps scrolling through 100k+ records.
 - **Debounced Search:** Prevents excessive API calls by waiting 300ms after typing before searching.
 - **Skeleton Loading:** Provides immediate visual feedback while data loads.
-- **Component Memoization:** Prevents unnecessary re-renders for better performance.
+- **Component Memoization:** Uses React's memoization features to prevent components from re-rendering when their data hasn't changed.
+This is like caching the component's output to avoid unnecessary work, making the UI more responsive.
-- **Code Splitting:** (Planned) Route-based code splitting to reduce initial bundle size.
+- **Code Splitting:** (Planned) Instead of loading all code at once, the application will be split into smaller chunks that load only when needed.
+This means the initial page load will be faster since users only download the code they need right away.

 ## Backend architecture
 - **Supabase:** Managed PostgreSQL with instant API, scalable for high-traffic scenarios.
-- **FastAPI Microservice:** Handles analytics and custom business logic, with LRU caching and rate limiting (SlowAPI) to prevent abuse.
+- **FastAPI Microservice:** Handles analytics and custom business logic, with LRU caching (keeps most recently used data in memory for faster access) and rate limiting (SlowAPI) to prevent abuse.
 - **Read Replicas:** (Planned) Use Supabase read replicas for load distribution.
 - **Serverless Deployment:** (Planned) Deploy FastAPI as a serverless function for horizontal scaling.
 - **Fallback to SQLite:** If Supabase is down, analytics and mock data are served from a local SQLite database.